Kawa-oneechan/icons/readme.md

 * The *other* icons are...
   * A dumb idea I had when I spotted Program Manager on the bot and had Avengers on the brain.
   * A better take on Grover from Sesame Street because the one in `iconlib` pissed me off.
+  * A better take on Cosmo's Cosmic Adventure because the one in `3000` freaked out Foone.
+  * A better take on Leisure Suit Larry because the one in `iconlib` pissed me off.
+  * A better take on Police Quest 2 because the one in `3000` pissed me off.
   * Kamen Rider #1, from a Game Boy game.
   * Kirby, from a Game Boy game and then hand-upscaled and colored.
   * A simple Pac-Man that I drew to get back into the swing of things when I restored my favorite icon editor.
   * A rather beautiful Sierra logo.